 For decades, doctors and researchers believed that type 2 diabetes was a metabolic disorder.
 This type of disorder occurs when your body’s natural chemical processes don’t work properly.

 Currently, there isn’t enough evidence to fully support this idea.
-For now, doctors will continue to prevent and treat type 2 diabetes with diet, lifestyle changes, medications, and injected insulin.
+For now, doctors will continue to prevent and treat type 2 diabetes with lifestyle changes, medications, and injected insulin.